Paul first visited Thailand in 1996 and has been retired in Siam since 2007. He has a beautiful and loving Thai wife and can speak Thai.

 The prospect of having to drive in Bangkok or other parts of Thailand can be a frightening thought for a new foreign resident or traveler to the country.
 In this huge metropolis, there are mazes of roads and unfamiliar driving practices which can be very confusing.
 Based on my driving experiences in Thailand, I will detail the "dos" and "don'ts" of operating a motor vehicle in the "Land of Smiles."

 I started driving in Thailand in 2003 while I was working for the U.S. government in Bangkok.
 At that time I was driving two types of vehicles.
 One was my own American-made Toyota which had a steering wheel on the front left.
 The other motor vehicle was a Honda CRV rental with a steering wheel on the right which I used for official business travel.
-Needless to say, it was a little confusing at first changing from one vehicle to another in my driving.
+Needless to say, it was a little confusing at first to change from one vehicle to another in my driving.
 I was continually making mistakes like flicking on the windshield wiper when I wanted to turn on the directionals.
 I was also getting used to a new unique driving experience unlike any I'd had in the United States.

 Tips for Driving in Thailand